 The TCP expressly govern and limit Supplier's acceptance to the terms of the Purchase Order.
 Any different or additional terms contained in any proposal or agreement provided by Supplier, or response by Supplier to these TCP or to the Purchase Order issued by Buyer, are void and do not form a part of the Contract unless they are expressly accepted in a written amendment or addendum to the Contract, signed by authorized representatives of both Parties.
 Supplier's written acknowledgement or acceptance of Buyer's Purchase Order, or commencement of performance thereunder, constitutes Supplier’s acceptance of all of the TCP, without modification.
 No amendment or addition to or modification or waiver of the Purchase Order or any provision of the TCP shall be binding upon Buyer or Supplier unless it is in writing and signed by duly authorized representatives of the Parties.

-Supplier may accept a Purchase Order by written acknowledgment or by commencing performance thereunder.
+PURCHASE ORDERS Supplier may accept a Purchase Order by written acknowledgment or by commencing performance thereunder.
 Supplier’s commencement of performance of a Purchase Order shall be deemed an acceptance by Supplier of all terms and conditions set forth in the Purchase Order.

-The prices reflected in each Purchase Order shall be fixed, firm and definitive.
+PRICES AND FORM OF PAYMENT The prices reflected in each Purchase Order shall be fixed, firm and definitive.
 Each Purchase Order shall clearly delineate those purchases which are for a fixed fee and those which are payable based on time and materials, which in the latter case shall include hourly rates and an estimate of total and not to exceed hours to complete performance.
 Buyer and Supplier hereby acknowledge that there is no index or formula pricing.
 The price stated in the Purchase Order shall be understood as including all items which make up the cost of the Goods or Services subject to the Purchase Order including, without limitation fees, insurance, consumable goods, Supplier's raw materials or third-party costs, transport, packing and labelling, accessories, devices, necessary tools, any type of expenses, payments for intellectual property, costs deriving from inspections, tests and other certificates specified in the Purchase Order, exchange rates, sales, use or excise tax, duties or import fees or tariffs.

-Unless otherwise specified in the Purchase Order, Supplier shall invoice Buyer for delivered Goods or Services on the first (1st) day of each month following the month in which the Goods or Services were delivered, or on the next working day whenever the first day of the month falls on a weekend or federal holiday.
+INVOICES Unless otherwise specified in the Purchase Order, Supplier shall invoice Buyer for delivered Goods or Services on the first (1st) day of each month following the month in which the Goods or Services were delivered, or on the next working day whenever the first day of the month falls on a weekend or federal holiday.
 Invoices shall specify the Purchase Order number under which the Goods or Services were purchased.
 Invoices shall be accompanied by any other supporting documentation reasonably requested by Buyer.
 No invoices shall be processed for Goods or Services which do not comply with the requirements of the Contract.
 Unless otherwise stated in a Purchase Order, payment to Supplier shall be net forty-five (45) days of Buyer’s receipt of an undisputed invoice.

 TIMELY DELIVERY AND ACCEPTANCE OF GOODS AND SERVICES Unless otherwise specified in the Purchase Order, delivery of Goods shall be Delivery Duty Paid ("DDP") to the location indicated by Buyer.
 Supplier shall provide, upon delivery of Goods, a delivery note showing the Purchase Order number, quantity, price, part number, date of delivery, and, where appropriate, any remarks and any other documentation referred to in the Purchase Order.
 Title and risk of loss to Goods (including Goods supplied as part of Services) shall pass to the Buyer upon Delivery.
 Delivery of Goods or Services shall take place at the moment the inspection sheet is signed by Buyer's designated employee, but such delivery shall not confer acceptance of Goods or Services by Buyer.
 No inspection, test, delay or failure to inspect or test, or failure to discover any defect or non-conformance shall relieve Supplier of any of its obligations or prevent a subsequent rejection of Goods or Services by Buyer.